Cardoso0528/bank_simulation_project/README.md

-# Bank/Teller Simulation - OS Project 2
+# Bank Simulation - OS Project 2

 A multi-threaded simulation of a bank with tellers and customers using Python's threading module and semaphores for synchronization.